Written by Parnall Law Firm reviewed by Bert Parnall Drunk Driving Articles

 Drunk-driving crashes kill more than 10,000 people a year.
 That’s one person every 50 minutes.
 Many states, including New Mexico, have taken steps to keep drunk drivers off the roads.
-Here is a summary of the primary drunk driving laws in our State.
+Here is a summary of the primary New Mexico alcohol limit in our State.

 The national standard for impairment is a blood alcohol level of .08%.
 However, in addition to this national standard, New Mexico has imposed even stricter limits for drivers under the age of 21 (.02%) and adult drivers of commercial vehicles (.04%).
 Drivers who are believed to be intoxicated or impaired can be compelled to take a breathalyzer test at the scene or have their blood alcohol test performed at a hospital.
 The cost for the test is $85, increased from $65 in 2010, by Senate Bill 32.

+You must know that driving under the influence is illegal, and the penalties for those convicted of impaired driving are severe.
 If drivers fail to request a hearing, or if the results of a hearing or court case go against the driver, the penalties imposed for driving while impaired are stiff.
 For non-commercial drivers, age 21 or over, convicted of a first offense, the penalty is a six-month suspension of driving privileges.
 For drivers under age 21, and commercial drivers over age 21, the penalty for a DWI conviction is a one-year suspension of driving privileges.
-A fine of up to $500, along with costs for court-ordered screening, treatment and community service may also be imposed.
+A fine of up to $500, along with costs for court-ordered screening, treatment, and community service may also be imposed.

 The stakes are higher for a second or third DWI conviction.
 Driving privileges are suspended for two years for a second offense and three years for a third DWI offense.
 A fine of up to $1,000, community service, and costs for court-ordered screening and treatment may also be imposed, along with jail time of up to 364 days.